From Wednesday 1st October 2025, Community Pharmacy Contractors who have chosen to participate will offer Flu vaccinations to eligible patients.

 6. Stock Ordering

-NHS GGC has set a cap on the number of vaccinations that can be ordered from Movianto as detailed below.
-Stock will be available to order via Movianto’s Marketplace portal from week beginning Monday 16th September 2024.
+NHSGGC has set a cap on the number of vaccinations that can be ordered from Movianto as detailed below.
+Stock will be available to order via Movianto’s Marketplace portal from week beginning Monday 15th September 2025.

 Each pharmacy has been allocated:

-4 x packs of QIVc for the entire duration of the programme; and
+A maximum of 2 x packs of aTIV for the entire duration of the programme

-2 x packs of aQIV for the entire duration of the programme.
+A maximum of 4 packs of TIVc for the entire duration of the programme

 7. PILs Ordering

-Patient Information Leaflets (PILs) for QIVc and aQIV will be supplied in pads of 10 leaflets and will automatically be added to your vaccine order.
+Patient Information Leaflets (PILs) for aTIV and TIVc will be supplied in pads of 10 leaflets and will automatically be added to your vaccine order.
+One pad is supplied per pack of vaccine.

 8. Cold Chain Audit